 UNSCR 1267 (1999); 1390 (2002); 1617 (2005) 6.9 The UN has also published the names of individuals and organisations subject to UN financial sanctions in relation to involvement with Usama bin Laden, Al-Qa'ida, and the Taliban under relevant UNSCRs (e.g. UNSCR 1267 (1999), 1390 (2002) and 1617 (2005)).
 All UN member states are required under international law to freeze the funds and economic resources of any legal person(s) named in this list and to report any suspected name matches to the relevant authorities.
 6.10 The United Nations (Anti-Terrorism Measures) Ordinance, Cap.
 575 (UNATMO) was enacted in 2002 to give effect to the mandatory elements of UNSCR 1373 and the Special Recommendations of the FATF. s.
 6, UNATMO 6.11 The Secretary for Security (S for S) has the power to freeze suspected terrorist property and may direct that a person shall not deal with the frozen property except under the authority of a licence.
 Contraventions are subject to a maximum penalty of 7 years imprisonment and an unspecified fine.
 6.12 Section 6 of the UNATMO essentially confers the S for S an administrative power to freeze suspected terrorist property for a period of up to two years, during which time the authorities may apply to the court for an order to forfeit the property.
-This administrative freezing mechanism will enable the S for S to take freezing action upon receiving intelligence of suspected terrorist property in Hong Kong. s.8 & 14, UNATMO 6.13 It is an offence for any person to make any funds or financial services available to or for the benefit of a terrorist or terrorist associate except under the authority of a licence granted by S for S. Contraventions are subject to a maximum sentence of 14 years imprisonment and an unspecified fine.
-6.14 Section 8 of the UNATMO does not affect a freeze per se; it prohibits a person, in the absence of a licence granted by S for S, from making available, directly or indirectly, any funds or financial services to or for the benefit of a person he knows or has reasonable grounds to suspect is a terrorist or terrorist associate. s.6(1), UNATMO 6.15 The S for S can licence exceptions to the prohibitions to enable frozen funds and economic resources to be unfrozen and to allow payments to be made to or for the benefit of a designated party under the UNATMO.
+This administrative freezing mechanism will enable the S for S to take freezing action upon receiving intelligence of suspected terrorist property in Hong Kong. s.8 & 14, UNATMO 6.13 It is an offence for any person to make any property or financial services available, by any means, directly or indirectly, to or for the benefit of a terrorist or terrorist associate except under the authority of a licence granted by S for S. It is also an offence for any person to collect property or solicit financial (or related) services, by any means, directly or indirectly, for the benefit of a terrorist or terrorist associate.
+Contraventions are subject to a maximum sentence of 14 years imprisonment and an unspecified fine.
+6.14 Section 8 of the UNATMO does not affect a freeze per se; it prohibits a person from (i) making available, by any means, directly or indirectly, any property or financial services to or for the benefit of a person he knows or has reasonable grounds to suspect is a terrorist or terrorist associate, in the absence of a licence granted by S for S and (ii) collecting property or soliciting financial (or related) services, by any means, directly or indirectly, for the benefit of a person he knows or has reasonable grounds to suspect is a terrorist or terrorist associate. s.6(1), UNATMO 6.15 The S for S can licence exceptions to the prohibitions to enable frozen property and economic resources to be unfrozen and to allow payments to be made to or for the benefit of a designated party under the UNATMO.
 An FI seeking such a licence should write to the Security Bureau. s.4(1), UNATMO 6.16 Where a person is designated by a Committee of the United Nations Security Council as a terrorist and his details are subsequently published in a notice under section 4 of the UNATMO in the Government gazette, RAs will circulate the designations to all FIs.